SheetJS/js-crc32/README.md

 ## Performance

-`make perf` will run performance tests.
+`make perf` will run algorithmic performance tests (which should justify certain decisions in the code).

+`make perf-all` compares the performance of various crc-32 algorithms that implement the correct form (note that the SSE intrinsic is designed for the CRC32C checksum and uses a different polynomial).

 Unexpected code patterns were based on performance testing in node and browser: